- Nearing the End of Life

 Generalized itching (called pruritis) is another common opioid side effect.
 This, too, can be treated with other drugs and often lessens or goes away over time without any treatment.

 One thing you do not have to worry about while taking medicines for pain is addiction.
-When pain medicines are used for cancer pain, addiction is not an issue unless a person has had problems with addiction in the past.
+When pain medicines are used for cancer pain, addiction is rarely an issue.
 Even so, pain must be treated.
 Taking care of your pain is the most important thing.

 If the patient is not able to talk about the pain they may be having, there are things caregivers can watch for that show pain or discomfort.
 Some signs of pain they may see include: